 Funny, as I was reading, I had the same weird thought about how (fresh cooked) cow horn cartilage might taste but I'm afraid tasting that would have put you in the Andrew Zimmern class of adventurers.

 Another way to separate the bone from the horn is to put it on the ants nest for about a week.
 The whole thing will come out clean and shiny.
 I know few knife makers that have used this method.
-Obviously it works only when it is summer, as all the nests are covered with 50 cm of snow."All I can do is be me, whoever that is" -Bob Dylan.
+Obviously it works only when it is summer, as all the nests are covered with 50 cm of snow.'That is what i do.
+I drink and i know things'